awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics.md

 Outbound contacts do not start in a contact flow, so outbound contacts are not included\.

 **Contact handle time**  <a name="contact-handle-time-historical"></a>
 Total time that an agent spent on contacts, including hold time and **After contact work time**\.
 This includes any time spent on contacts while in a custom status\.
-Note that the time spent in a custom status is not available in the CTR or as a separate metric\.

 **Contacts abandoned**  <a name="contacts-abandoned-historical"></a>
 Count of contacts disconnected by the customer while in the queue\.
 Contacts queued for callback are not counted as abandoned\.